tperry2x-uk/OpenXTalk-Community-DPE/docs/development/docs_style_guide.md

-# LiveCode Documentation Style Guide A-Z
+# Documentation Style Guide A-Z

 ## A